ranakhalil/Soulless2019/README.md

  There is a `launch.sh` file to provide a great entry point to the project.
 However all launch files are also availble under: https://github.com/ranakhalil/Soulless2019/tree/master/src/launch

+ # Have any questions/suggestion/comments?

+ Feel free to open an issue or a PR to our repo.
+We look forward to hearing from you.